FGPartner/www/about.md

 understood by a peer.
 Claire started her recruiting career with a renowned international firm and joined a few years later a well established Swiss boutique.
 Thanks to a rapidly growing word of mouth, her name has become a reference.
-Claire is now the owner of Froget Garwacki, Partner for finance recruitments.
+Claire is now the owner of FG Partner Gmbh.